Show Condensation The Door

 As For Where To Extract The Air, Well There Are 3 Options:

 Extracting condensation through a roof vent is sometimes your only option.
-This involves running duct work from the fan though your roof space, and out through the roof.
+This involves running ductwork from the fan through your roof space, and out through the roof.
 In order to accomplish this, the roof has to have a hole cut in it.
 Because of this one factor, many builders would advise against this method.
 Most professionals believe that the roof should not be cut unnecessarily.

-No matter where in the house your bathroom is located, you can always vent an exhaust van through an existing walls.
-Some extraction units will connect straight to an external wall removing the need to having ducting running through wall cavities and ceilings.
-This means less disruption to your existing structure and units can be plugged directly in to an existing power outlet where available.
+No matter where in the house your bathroom is located, you can always vent an exhaust van through existing walls.
+Some extraction units will connect straight to an external wall removing the need to have ducting running through wall cavities and ceilings.
+This means less disruption to your existing structure and units can be plugged directly into an existing power outlet where available.

 3 in 1 Extraction Fans